 Research shows that customers tend to choose a higher number of features when they are presented with the full-stack product – loaded with all features - and are allowed to choose what features they want to downsize at the checkout.

 These examples are only indicative of how powerful loss aversion can be.
-Each organization can build their own strategies, based on what their target customers really want.
-When used effectively, loss aversion can be extremely powerful in influencing customer behavior.
+Each organization can build their own strategies, based on what its target customers really want.
+When used effectively, loss aversion can be extremely powerful in influencing customer behaviour.

 Loss Aversion Bias applied to Improve Employee Behaviours and Attitudes

 In a digital world that is becoming more and more transparent, blurring the line between personal and professional lives, employees constantly seek meaningful work and motivating rewards.
 Forward-thinking organizations are spending more and more time understanding employee behaviours and aligning them with organizational goals to constantly keep them motivated.